-To get the best value, try booking a flight at midday when visiting Puerto Pollensa.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Puerto Pollensa.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 There are two things that make Puerto Pollensa, an old fishing village, an outstanding holiday destination.
 The first is its setting, the horseshoe-shaped bay with its wide, sandy beach, sits against the blue-black Tramuntana mountains.
 Its pine-tree shaded promenade, running along the northern stretch of the beach, is the second.
 Apart from its obvious attractions of shops, cafes and hotels, it is a wonderful spot to take part in the paseo, the evening stroll.

 It is situated on the northwest coast of Mallorca on the peninsula of Formentor, a 90-minute or so drive from Palma at which travellers taking flights to Puerto Pollensa land.